 Useful websites are Door to Door, which is a national guide to transport for disabled persons, and the Transport for London Accessibility page, where you can find information about travelling around London.

 If you are disabled and live in London you may be eligible for a freedom pass which allows you to travel for free on London’s public transport network.

 Ferry services connect Britain to mainland Europe, Ireland, the Channel Islands and to the numerous other islands around the British Isles.
 There is no single ferry operator, and sometimes a route is served by more than one company, so check around for the best price.

 There are domestic flights available to large cities in the UK and most small cities as well.
-To fly you will need to provide a form of photo ID evidence.
-A UK driving license can be used as well as a passport.
+To fly you will need to provide a form of valid photo ID evidence.
+A UK driving license may be used as well as a passport.
 Main UK airports are London Heathrow, Gatwick Airport, Luton and Stanstead for London area, as well as Bristol, Manchester, Cardiff, Glasgow, and Edinburgh.